ekaspersen/ekaspersen/README.md

 # Eskil K. Hagens Github profile

 ### About me:
- I’m currently a Front-end dev. student at Noroff - School of technology.
-I currently have 4 years of educational experience with IT and web development and some direct client experience. [(Panorama Sørenga)](https://panoramarestaurant.no/)
+ I’m a Frontend Developer and UI Designer, recently a Front-end developer student at Noroff - School of technology.
+I currently have 4 years of educational experience with IT and web development and some direct client experience, alongside a fair bit of my own research.

 ### Contact:
 - LinkedIn: https://www.linkedin.com/in/eskil-k-hagen-43b7011a0/